How Many Hours Is Considered Full Time: Everything You Need to Know

-Certain industries like trucking and health care, limit the maximum hours per week that a staff member can work.
+Certain industries, like trucking and health care, limit the maximum hours per week that a staff member can work.
 This is to avoid accidents resulting from exhaustion.

-Texas: An Example of Full-Time Hours
+An Example of Full-Time Hours: Texas

 This is important because courts tend to favor whatever law is more favorable to the employee when making rulings.
-That means while Texas law is different from federal law, if an employment conflict based on hours goes before courts, the more advantageous state law would be considered valid.
+That means that, while Texas law is different from federal law, if an employment conflict based on hours goes before courts, the more advantageous state law would be considered valid.

-This also applies to minimum wage; if a state sets minimum wage higher than the Federal minimum wage, employers must abide by state law.
+This also applies to minimum wage; if a state sets minimum wage higher than the federal minimum wage, employers must abide by state law.

 Schedule Changes and Corporate Regulations